- Campus Life

 Answer: Criminal charges are just that, criminal.
 They are filed by the police and adjudicated in a court of law.
 College charges are filed against you through the college for a violation of college policies.
 These establishments are two totally separate entities and, therefore, cases must be reviewed independently.

-Answer: The Judicial Coordinator, or appointee, is charged with the responsibility for seeing that due process is provided to students accused of violating college regulations.
-The coordinator or appointee will be present at a review of the judicial charges and procedures where a student pleads responsible or not responsible for a violation.
+Answer: The Director of Student Conduct, or appointee, is charged with the responsibility for seeing that due process is provided to students accused of violating college regulations.
+The Director or appointee will be present at a review of the judicial charges and procedures where a student pleads responsible or not responsible for a violation.
 If a student pleads responsible at the review then a sanction will be assigned.
-If a student pleads not responsible, the student will be granted either an Administrative or Judicial Board Hearing.
-An Administrative Hearing will be decided by either the Judicial Coordinator or appointee.
-A Judicial Board Hearing is decided by the members of the Judicial Board.
+If a student pleads not responsible, the student will be granted either an Administrative or Student Conduct Board Hearing.
+An Administrative Hearing will be decided by either the Director of Student Conduct or appointee.
+A Student Conduct Board Hearing is decided by the members of the Student Conduct Board.

 Answer: Every student has the right to bring witnesses and/or counsel to either the administrative or judicial board hearing.
 State University policy permits the presence of counsel for privately advising the student at the hearing.
 Counsel is not, however, eligible to participate in the hearing, e.g. by presenting the student's case of cross-examining witnesses.